PyKernelOS/PyKernel/README.md

 # PyKernel
-PyKernel Is MicroPython Based Operating System SDK.
+PyKernel is a MicroPython-based operating system SDK.
 PyKernel Compile Python To Slandone Operating System.
-But Project Is Incomplete
+But the Project Is Incomplete
+Please Read: CONTRIBUTING.md

-## Features
+## Features (But Not Added)
 - Low Level Access
 - High Quality Graphics
 - Python Based